 2017 Historic Zoar Village Program Guide

-Your guide to school programs, camps, classes and tours.
+Your guide to school programs, camps, classes, and tours.

-Hands-on Guided Tour
+Hands-On Guided Tour

 Students learn about life in the 1850s through tinsmithing, butter churning, making a toy, planting a seed, pulling bread out of the ovens, pumping in the bellows in the blacksmith shop, and more!
 Activities are tailored to the amount of time for the tour and the interests of the teacher. $4/student, $6/parent chaperones.
 Available all year!
 Allow at least 1½ hours for tour – 2 hours is better.

-Boats, Locks and Skinners
+Boats, Locks, and Skinners

 Build a lock and take a walk on this Ohio & Erie Canal adventure!
 Students visit the Ohio & Erie Canal museum where they will analyze primary documents about the canal and view a model of a canal boat.
-In the second part of the program, students hike the Ohio & Erie Canal Towpath Trail to Lock 10 to see what remains of the Zoar Canal and the buildings along the canal. $4/student, $6/parent chaperone.
+In the second part of the program, students hike the Ohio & Erie Canal Towpath Trail to Lock 10 to see what remains of the canal and the buildings along the canal. $4/student, $6/parent chaperone.
 Available all year!
 Allow 2 hours for tour.

 Zoar School Day